How to Start Investing With $500 or Less

 One of the better ways around this is buying fractional shares.
 This allows you to start investing while also getting some sort of exposure to numerous holdings.
 The two best options for the fractional share approach are Sharebuilder and Motif Investing.

 You can open an account with Sharebuilder with whatever amount you like as there is no minimum balance required.
 They then allow you to set up what’s called an Automatic Investment Plan which allows you to set up a specific interval for your investing, dollar amount and holdings.
-You won’t get rich overnight with this, but it’s a good way to start.
+You won’t get rich overnight with this, but it can be a good way to start.
 One other thing to keep in mind is their platform is very limited so that will hold many back.

 The other option, Motif Investing, is a bit different.
 You can open an account with Motif Investing for as little as $250 and invest in up to 30 stocks or ETFs for $9.95.
-Motif Investing takes a theme based approach that allows you to set up your own index fund.
+Motif Investing takes a theme-based approach that allows you to set up your own index fund.
 If you need to start investing with $500 or less Motif can be a great option as you get instant diversification and get your feet wet with investing.
-I’ve had an account with Motif for over two years as a play account and love using their platform.
+I’ve had an account with Motif for over three years as a play account and love using their platform.

 Get Direct Ownership